HISTORY

 Marquette University.
 Since his graduate work, Dennis

-has designed curricula and taught for the University
+designed curricula and taught for the University

 of California, Davis, the University of San Francisco